ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 Review the following GPU prerequisites.

-1. GPU-profile virtual servers are available only on an operating system that supports Hardware Virtual Machine (HVM) boot mode.
+1. GPU-profile virtual servers are available only on operating systems that support Hardware Virtual Machine (HVM) boot mode.
 See the following list for operating systems that support HVM boot mode.
    - Debian 8
    - Debian 9
    - RHEL 7